-Some experienced pro bono coordinators have found that surveying staff about their areas of interest in pro bono legal work can unrealistically raise their expectations about the kind of pro bono opportunities that will be available to them.
+There are some risks associated with surveys.
+For example, some experienced pro bono managers have found that surveying staff about their areas of interest in pro bono legal work can unrealistically raise their expectations about the kind of pro bono opportunities that will be available to them.

 Some strategies to avoid this risk may include:

-- providing staff with a range of options for pro bono focus areas that have already been assessed as being suitable for the firm’s pro bono program;
+- providing staff with a range of options for pro bono focus areas that have already been assessed as being suitable for the firm’s pro bono practice;

 - giving staff a clear strategic framework, which has been approved and supported by the firm’s leadership, so that they can provide feedback within those parameters;